scuzzydude/asimov/asimov.md

 "Well, that's what we're here for, sir.
 Dirty jobs, done dirt cheap."

 "I knew I could count on you, John."
-They shake hands and Bruce returns to headquarters.
+They shake hands and Bruce returns to his headquarters.

-Bruce and his grandson pull an all nighter using sophisticated software to go through assault scenarios they could run to destroy Drogo or at least force him out of the Louvre.
+Bruce and his grandson pull an all-nighter using sophisticated software to go through assault scenarios they could run to destroy Drogo or at least force him out of the Louvre.
 Drogo has gas masks and chemical suits and armored vehicles and a thousand troops.
-Joe Jonas has a large die-hard team of over a hundred bad-asses, and they usually can take on odds of at least fifty to one, but nobody has every asked them not to damage the contents of a building before.
+Joe Jonas has a large die-hard team of over a hundred bad-asses, and they usually can take on odds of at least fifty to one, but nobody has ever asked them not to damage the contents of a building before.
 They run it through, and the best scenario they can come up with is 20 to 30 casualties.

 Bruce tosses and turns trying to get to sleep on a cot in his office, worrying that one of the casualties might be his grandson, Joe Jonas.
 Flashbacks of Joe as a baby, playing T-ball, with his band playing guitar at his high-school prom, singing an a-cappella version of "I Don't Want to Miss a Thing" at grandpa's seventieth birthday party.